Sodium–sulfur battery: Japan

-A demonstration project used NaS battery at Japan Wind Development Co.’s Miura Wind Park in Japan.
+A demonstration project used NaS battery at Japan Wind Development Co.'s Miura Wind Park in Japan.

-Japan Wind Development opened a 51 MW wind farm that incorporates a 34 MW sodium sulfur battery system at Futamata in Aomori Prefecture in May 2008.
+Japan Wind Development opened a 51 MW wind farm that incorporates a 34 MW sodium-sulfur battery system at Futamata in Aomori Prefecture in May 2008.

 As of 2007, 165 MW of capacity were installed in Japan.
 NGK announced in 2008 a plan to expand its NaS factory output from 90 MW a year to 150 MW a year.

-In 2010 Xcel Energy announced that it would test a wind farm energy storage battery based on twenty 50 kW sodium–sulfur batteries.
+In 2010, Xcel Energy announced that it would test a wind farm energy storage battery based on twenty 50 kW sodium–sulfur batteries.
 The 80 tonne, 2 semi-trailer sized battery is expected to have 7.2 MW·h of capacity at a charge and discharge rate of 1 MW.
-Since then, NGK announced several large scale deployments including a virtual plant distributed on 10 sites in UAE totaling 108 MW/648 MWh in 2019.
+Since then, NGK announced several large-scale deployments including a virtual plant distributed on 10 sites in UAE totaling 108 MW/648 MWh in 2019.

 In March 2011, Sumitomo Electric Industries and Kyoto University announced that they had developed a low temperature molten sodium ion battery that can output power at under 100 °C. The batteries have double the energy density of Li-ion and considerably lower cost.
 Sumitomo Electric Industry CEO Masayoshi Matsumoto indicated that the company planned to begin production in 2015.
 Initial applications are envisaged to be buildings and buses.

+In 2024, only one company (NGK Insulators) produced molten NaS batteries on a commercial scale.
+BASF Stationary Energy Storage GmbH, a wholly owned subsidiary of BASF SE, acts as a distributor and development partner for the NaS batteries produced by NGK Insulators.
+In 2025, NGK discontiued production.